-Dr Shaowu Liu is a postdoctoral research fellow in the School of Computer Science and Advanced Analytics Institute, University of Technology Sydney.
-His current research focuses on User Behavior Analytics, Interpretable Machine Learning, and Representation Learning of Knowledge Graphs.
-Besides research, he is also a data scientist with experiences in FinTech, Renewable Energy, and Digital Health projects sponsored by companies and state governments.
+Dr Shaowu Liu is a research fellow in the School of Computer Science and Advanced Analytics Institute, University of Technology Sydney.
+His current research interests include interpretable machine learning and causality learning.
+Besides research, he is also a data scientist with extensive experience in FinTech, renewable energy, and bioinformatics.

 Can supervise: YES